Language: EN

 • We add 4 and 5 to its elements

-• We use this to generate a newArray with the elements of the original array, adding new elements at the end.
+• We use this to generate a newArray with the elements of the original array, adding new elements to the end.

 Expanding an Array

-One of the most common uses of the spread operator is to create new arrays from existing arrays.
+One of the most common uses of the spread operator is creating new arrays from existing arrays.
 This is useful for copying arrays or combining several arrays into one:

 const array1 = [1, 2, 3];